frederic-perez/AmE-dictionary/data/dictionary.md

 __profusely__ _adv_ :two::hammer:
 __profusion__
 __progeny__
+__prognosticate__ _v_ Indicate by signs. _Syn_ augur, auspicate, bode, omen, portend, foreshadow, presage, predict, prefigure, betoken, forecast, foretell _This neighborhood has seen an urban renewal that prognosticates a social and cultural renaissance._
 __prohibit__
 __Prohibitionists__
 __prolegomenon__ _n_ A preliminary or introductory commentary, esp. a scholarly preface or introduction to a book.